 How Various B2B Industries Handle Payments

-Business to business payments are handled differently depending on the type of industry, product, and service involved.
-Here are how some of the top markets that are working with the technology today.
+Business-to-business payments are handled differently depending on the type of industry, product, and service involved.
+Here is how some of the top markets are working with the technology today.

 Modern commerce expects a brand to understand the problems buyers have and solve them before they ask you to.
 B2B suppliers are increasingly embracing digital payment methods (from e-catalogs to online checkout) to meet these needs.
 That’s because B2B buyers want a B2C experience.

 Unlike an individual shopper online, corporate buyers expect to purchase against an account for larger transactions.
-This requires additional work like purchase orders, negotiated payment terms, and invoicing.
-Paper checks are still the preferred method to pay these high-volume invoices off.
+This requires additional work, like purchase orders, negotiated payment terms, and invoicing.
+Paper checks are still the preferred method to pay these high-volume invoices.

-A virtual credit card is often used in B2B payments processing.
+A virtual credit card is often used in B2B payment processing.
 Unlike regular credit cards, these are good for one-time use and assigned a specific amount.
-They are a hedge for B2B credit card fraud.
+They’re a hedge for B2B credit card fraud.

 B2B Payments in AdTech

 Despite large overhauls in advertising technology, the way advertisers pay publishers is still rather traditional.
-One issue is that publishers get paid in longer cycles.
+One issue is that publishers get paid in longer payment cycles.
 Payment terms can go for as long as 180 days.
-You may get a check in the mail or wire, but the industry really has struggled to keep up with the times.
+You may still get a check in the mail or a wire transfer — the industry really has struggled to keep up with the times.

 For some publishers, more than half of their working cash flow is tied up in accounts receivable.
 The bottleneck happens from late payments.
 A global payments platform creates a level of payment transparency that helps mitigate the risk of collaborating with new partners in this industry.
-It helps keep funds moving on time and leveraging early payment discounts.
+It moves funds in a timely manner and leverages early payment discounts.